On Overgrown Paths: Other languages

-The novel has been published in German, Italian, Spanish, Icelandic, Hungarian, Serbian (translated by Mirko Rumac; Beograd: LOM, 2011), Bosnian, French, Estonian and Ukrainian.
+The novel has been published in German, Italian, Dutch, Spanish, Icelandic, Hungarian, Serbian (translated by Mirko Rumac; Beograd: LOM, 2011), Bosnian, French, Estonian, Czech and Ukrainian.
 The Bosnian translation was done by Munib Delalić, and it was published by Dobra knjiga d.o.o., Sarajevo, in 2014.

 Film adaptation

 The writing of this book is shown, in part, in the film Hamsun (1996), directed by Jan Troell.
 In the film, Hamsun is portrayed by Swedish actor Max von Sydow.